JSJ decompositions and polytopes for two-generator one-relator groups: One-relator groups with torsion

-\Z{}-JSJ decompositions are only defined for one-ended groups, while Fuchsian groups must be treated with care.
+\ZC{}-JSJ decompositions are only defined for one-ended groups and Fuchsian groups must be treated with care in JSJ theory (see Convention~\ref{conv:JSJ} and the discussion preceding it).
 The following classification of when two-generator one-relator groups are one-ended and are Fuchsian is therefore useful.
 Recall that a {primitive element} of $F(a, b)$ is an element which is part of a basis for $F(a, b)$.
 We say a free product $A\ast B$ is \emph{trivial} if either $A$ or $B$ is trivial, and is \emph{non-trivial} otherwise.